Tag: chicago

 Teatime Valentine

-Happy Valentine’s Day!
 This Onion Dip for Breakfast pair had an early start in celebrating Valentine’s Day by having afternoon tea at the Drake Hotel over the past weekend.
-In the Palm Court, the hotel’s strikingly opulent and beautiful restaurant, we sipped tea, champagne, ate
+In the Palm Court, the hotel’s strikingly opulent and beautiful restaurant, we sipped tea, champagne, ate finger sandwiches, scones, cakes and pastries.
+We were surrounded by a room full of other guests who seemed just as eager as we were to sit in this gorgeous space so removed from the hustle and bustle which normally takes place in our busy lives.

 Art All around Us